Alyssa Healy: 2015–2023

+Australian captaincy (2023–2026)

 In December 2023, after the retirement of Meg Lanning from international cricket, Healy was appointed as captain of the Australia women's national cricket team in test, one day international and Twenty20 International cricket.

-She was named captain of the Australia squad for the 2024 ICC Women's T20 World Cup and the 2025 Women's Ashes series.
+She was named captain of the Australia squad for the 2024 ICC Women's T20 World Cup and the 2024–25 Women's Ashes series.
+During the latter series, injury prevented her from playing the T20I matches, as well as preventing her from wicket-keeping the Test match.
+She, alongside Tahlia McGrath, captained Australia to a 16–0 points whitewash, winning all of the matches played.

+In January 2026 Healy announced her impending retirement from all formats of cricket, with her final appearances for Australia happening against the Indian Women's team in February and March 2026.
+During her last ODI match, she scored 158 off 98 balls, winning player of the match.
+In the same ODI match, she bowled her first overs in International Cricket, bowling two overs, with 12 runs conceded at an economy of 6.00.
+In her final match, she captained a 10 wicket Test win over the Indian team.

-Records
+Records and achievements

 Between 21 February and 2 August 2019, Healy held the Guinness World Record for the highest catch of a cricket ball at 82.5m.
 This was set as part of a campaign to mark one year until the start of the 2020 ICC Women's T20 World Cup.
 However, the record has since been surpassed by Kristan Baumgartner, with 114m.
-Alyssa Healy holds the world record for the most runs in a Women's T20 International with 148* (61) at North Sydney Oval on 2 October 2019 against Sri Lanka.
+She broke the world record for the most runs in a Women's T20 International with 148* (61) at North Sydney Oval on 2 October 2019 against Sri Lanka (later surpassed).
 On 8 March 2020, Healy recorded the fastest 50 (off 30 balls) in the history of ICC event finals across formats before it was broken by Heinrich Klaasen in 2024.

+In September 2020, in the second WT20I match against New Zealand, Healy took her 92nd dismissal as a wicket-keeper, passing MS Dhoni to set a new record of most dismissals as a wicket-keeper, male or female, in Twenty20 International cricket.